ros2/ros2_documentation/source/Tutorials/Tf2/Debugging-Tf2-Problems.rst

         this->now() - rclcpp::Duration::from_seconds(0.1));
    } catch (tf2::TransformException & ex) {

-So in the new code we are asking for the transform between the turtles 100 milliseconds ago (Why not 3?
-Just to be safe...).
+In the new code we are asking for the transform between the turtles 100 milliseconds ago.
+It is usual to use a longer periods, just to be sure that the transform will arrive.
 Stop the demo, build and run:

 .. code-block:: console